Phunmbi/sms-management-API/README.md

 * [Yarn](https://yarnpkg.org/) - Package managemnet
 ## Features Implemented
 ### Users
+* Users are able to sign up to the app using names, phone number and password
-* Users are able to sign in to the app using the email and password provided to them
+* Users are able to sign in to the app using phone number and password
 * Users are able to create a contact
 * Users are able to delete a contact
 * Users are able to get a contact